 No foodie can resist the allure of Sydney’s delightful flavours.
 From chic restaurants with artful food arrangements to relaxed bars with refreshing drinks, Sydney is a true haven for foodies.
 My Sydney food guide will point you in the right direction, whether you’re looking for traditional dishes with an Aussie twist or a truly unusual treat, this popular metropolis guarantees a truly gastronomic experience.

 The Sydney Food Guide

 The Bourke St Bakery for the start of the day

 Why not start your day the right way by having a delightful breakfast at Bourke St Bakery?
 Anyone craving some soft Aussie pastries shouldn’t miss this iconic bakery where you can find a range of different treats, from soft bread to delicious sausage rolls and rich pies.
 No matter what you choose, you’re in for a treat.
-Pair that up with a cup of hot, flavourful coffee and a taste of ginger brulee tartlet, and you can move on to discovering the city’s wonders.
+Pair that up with a cup of hot, flavourful coffee and a taste of ginger brulee tartlet, and you can move on to discover the city’s wonders.

 Lucio’s for a taste of Italy